ethyca/fides/docs/fides/docs/index.md

 ### Systems

-A System is a standalone application or software project, or really anything that has an independant lifecycle and potential useage of privacy data.
-As far as Fides is concerned, what matters about a system, aside from a bit of identifing data, is
+A System is a standalone application or software project, or really anything that has an independant lifecycle and potential usage of privacy data.
+As far as Fides is concerned, the important parts of a system are:

-* its declared useage of privacy data
+* Its declared useage of privacy data
-* what other systems and datasets it depends on (since it may be using privacy data exposed by those other systems)
+* What other systems and datasets it depends on (since it may be using privacy data exposed by those other systems)

 ### Datasets